scotws/265SXB-Guide/memory.md

 ## Switching off the built-in 8k ROM

-On reset the BCR is set to $01 which enables the internal ROM.
-To disabled it bit 7 of the BCR register ($00:DF40) must be set.
+On reset the BCR register ($00:DF40)is set to $01 which enables the internal ROM.
+To disable it bit 7 of the BCR register must be set.
 For example:
 ```
 LDA #$80     ; Disable Mensch ROM
 TSB BCR